 - These same adjustments are made for every team that Michigan will be playing in 2015 to adjust their power ratings as well.

 - Based on µ-adj and σ, we use the NORMINV formula in excel.
 This creates a random percentile on a normal distribution, built from µ-adj and σ, and outputs the actual improvement (impr_act) for that season.
-The formula is as follows: go to site =NORMINV(rand(),µ-adj, σ).
+The formula is as follows: =NORMINV(rand(),µ-adj, σ).

 - This same process is done for each team.
 The impr_act for each team is added to the team’s previous power rating at the end of last season to give them their new power rating.
 We then take the difference between the power ratings, minus home field advantage, to calculate what the spread will be for each game.
 We can reference a matrix to convert these point spreads to a win probability for each team. “